 Salem says the "simple" platform became an internal rallying cry for how the team merchandised the store to make it easy to shop.
 "Mark's really took the core of 'All Things Simple' and ran with it.
 It began to inform how the business ran itself," she adds.

-Below: Having performed marketing magic at Canadian Tire, Eva Salem was tasked to replicate success for other CTC banners like Mark's, which she is doing through its "All Things Simple" platform.
+Below: Having magic at Canadian Tire, Eva Salem was tasked to replicate banners like Mark's, which she is doing Simple" platform.